Frequently Asked Questions

 "Do y'all take insurance?"

 It's a question we get asked frequently, and it's most certainly a good one.
 Many insurance companies are beginning to cover acupuncture treatment for certain diagnoses, and yours may be one of those plans.
-As of right now, we're working on getting set up to do just that.
-It's such a long (and intimidating and confusing) process, and it may be a while before we're able to start accepting insurance.
+In most cances, unfortunately, reimbursement by those insurance companies just isn't feasible ffor small offices and single practictioners like us for right now.
+We hope that that will change in the future as acupuncture becomes a more accepted treatment modality.
 However, that doesn't mean you can't use your insurance to help pay for the cost of your visits with us.
 What we can do while we're working on getting to a place where we can accept insurance is to provide you with something called a superbill.
 It's an itemized bill that has all of the information that we would submit on a claim (our tax ID number and NPI, and the diagnosis and procedure codes for your visit) that we print for you, and then you can forward that information on to your insurance carrier for reimbursement.
 It's likely that your insurance carrier has a form or two that they'll want you to submit, and it will likely be an out-of-network benefit, meaning the co-pay, co-insurance, and amount reimbursed will be different compared to what it would be if we were in-network for your plan.
 We're happy to try to help you through that process as much as we can.
 It's also worth knowing that even if we can't file a claim to your insurance company to cover your visit, acupuncture is considered a qualified medical expense, which means you can use your FSA (flexible spending account) or your HSA (health savings account) to pay for your visit.

 Related: I have chronic low back pain and Medicare just started covering acupuncture for that.
 Can I use my Medicare Part B to pay for my visits?